HarshNarwariya/JWTAuth-Django-API/README.md

     return response.json()
 ```

-On successfull login register endpoint returns access and refresh token for further use
+On successfull registration, register endpoint returns access token and refresh token for further use.
 ```python
 STATUS_CODE = 201
 {